PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 ### Strengths
 - Funnels, cohorts and acquisition analysis
-- Ecommerce and advertising tools
+- E-commerce and advertising tools
 - Import data from Google Analytics
 - SEO and media analytics tools

 ### Open source license
-Matomo is available under a AGPLv3 licence.
+Matomo is available under a AGPLv3 license.
 Pricing depends mainly on the amount of traffic, with free options available for low-traffic sites.
 Check [the Matomo repo on GitHub](https://github.com/piwik/piwik) for more information.

 ## 3. [Countly](https://count.ly/)
 ![Countly - open source analytics tools](../images/blog/open-source-analytics-tools/countly-screenshot.png)